Troubleshooting Aadhaar OTP Issues: A Step-by-Step Guide

 Understanding ‘Do Not Disturb’ Mode

 Many phones have a ‘Do Not Disturb’ (DND) mode.
-While it’s great for quiet time, it can also stop important notifications, including OTPs, from alerting you.
+While it’s great for quiet time, it can also suppress important notifications, including OTPs, from alerting you.
 Check if DND mode is active on your phone and, if it is, consider turning it off or adjusting its settings so that essential messages can still come through.

 Is Your Mobile Number Linked Correctly?